tardate/LittleArduinoProjects/8051/AT89C2051/Blinky/README.md

 and also my first trial of [SDCC - Small Device C Compiler](https://sdcc.sourceforge.net/).

 It is almost but not quite the simplest LED blinky program possible.
-It blinks an LED on P1_0, using a do-nothing loop to approximate 1Hz cycle time.
+It blinks an LED on P1_0, using a do-nothing loop to toggles the LED state every 1 second.

 ## Installing SDCC